npoholik/AVR_ADC_TemperatureProbe/README.md

 -----------------------------------------------------------------------------------------------------

 ## ANALOG TO DIGITAL CONVERSION: CALCULATIONS BASED ON TARGET HARDWARE TEMPERATURE SENSOR:
 1. Goal: Read analog voltage from the output of temperature sensor that outputs 10 mV/F:
 2. Assumption: Single Ended Voltage Range from 0 to 2.56

+### Calculations:
 	Range = VRH - VRL = 2.56 - 0 = 2.56 V

 	Resolution = Range/[2n] = 2.56/[2^(10)] mV = 2.5 mV

 	(ADMUX)  REFS1 REFS0 = 1 1    <- internal 2.56 voltage reference

 	50 kHz < F(A/D) < 200 kHz <- F(A/D) must be within this range

 	F(A/D)=Fclk(I/O)/(division factor) = 1 MHz / 8 = 125 kHz

 	Division Factor of 8: (ADCSRA)  ADPS2 ADPS1 ADPS0 = 0 1 1

 	Right Adjust: (ADMUX) ADLAR = 1

 	PA0: (ADMUX) MUX4 MUX3 MUX2 MUX1 MUX0 = 0 0 0 0 0

 	ADMUX:
 		REFS1      REFS0      ADLAR       MUMX4      MUX3     MUX2      MUX1       MUX0
 		  1          1          1           0         0        0          0          0
 	ADMUX = 0xE0

 	Assuming auto-trigger will be used: (ADCSRA) ADATE = 1

 	ADCSRA:
 				ADEN     ADSC       ADATE      ADIF    ADIE      ADPS2       ADPS1      ADPS0
 				 1        0           1         1       0          0           1          1
 	ADCSRA = 0xB3
+>[!NOTE]

-1. Do not start conversion during this (write 0 to ADSC)
+>1.
+Do not start conversion during this (write 0 to ADSC)

-2. Clear interrupt flag (tells you when conversion is finished)
+>2.
+Clear interrupt flag (tells you when conversion is finished)

-3. Do not enable interrupts ADIE
+>3.
+Do not enable interrupts ADIE

 	Now setup the special function I/O register for ADATE:

 	We will complete a conversion for compare match for Timer0/Counter0:

 	(SFIO) ADTS2 ADTS1 ADTS0 = 0 0 0

 	SFIO:
 		ADTS2 ADTS1 ADTS0 ... ... ... ... ...
 		0     0     0   (KEEP ALL OTHER BITS THE SAME)